sph-mn/sph-script/readme.md

 ### cpioe
 extract a cpio archive in the current directory

-### create-video-from-png-images
-* create-video-from-png-images :: path-directory [skip-resize?]
-* creates a video from a directory filled with png files
-* if skip-resize? is "true", then it is assumed that the resize-pass has already run and resized pictures are available in the $source/edit directory. this speeds up the compilation process significantly

 ### dwm-show-time
 ### e
 pass all arguments to the program of the $EDITOR environment variable

 ### g
 short alias for grep

-### get-audio-disc-files
-read files from an audio disc and save them in the flac format. depends on "cdparanoia"

 ### git-push
 do not care about commit-messages, commit all changes with "-" as the commit-message and push